DevTakao/js-101/boxing-behavior/README.md

-- The boxing behavior of pritmives
+- The boxing behavior of primitives (why methods are callable on them, such as toUpperCase())